gvieri/ransomvirusprotector/README.md

 ## firewall script creator based on countries' internet block net addresses

 ### Introduction
-We live in tragic times where war is returning in Europe after witnessing death and destruction in Afghanistan, Yugoslavia, Syria, and many countries in Africa and Asia.
+We live in tragic times where war is returning to Europe, after witnessing death and destruction in Afghanistan, Yugoslavia, Syria, and many countries in Africa and Asia.

-Now we have to face cyberwar and rogue cyberattacks.
+We have to face cyberwar and rogue cyberattacks.
 I can't do anything to stop a cyber war but I really hope this script will become useful to SMEs and healthcare organizations.
-In brief: malware needs to "phone home" for both activation and to exfiltrate stolen data.
+In brief: malware needs to 'phone home' for both activation and to exfiltrate stolen data.
 It will phone home to get the 'key' to encrypt all your data before demanding a ransom.

 What if it can't 'phone home'?
 It will be unable to proceed.
 It will wait and try to communicate with its owner using other means.
-But a firewall correctly configured can buy you some time to fix the thing.
+But a firewall correctly configured can buy you some time to 'fix the thing' aka mitigate the issue.

-So I have written and published this script, which I use as a sort of 'swiss army knife' to block suspect IP addresses coming from a given country or a set of countries.
+So I have written and published this script, which I use as a sort of 'Swiss Army knife' to block suspect IP addresses coming from a given country or a set of countries.

 I use it on Linux but it can also be used on Windows too.
 You can try on WSL (Windows Subsystem for Linux) and possibly via PowerShell.